 - Also, I have to say, the excellent Create Deliver and Support guide.
 There are very good real-world recommendations into real working practices that everyone can start to implement today.

 Will ITIL 4 have an impact?
 Yes, gradually.
 Is ITIL 4 important?
 Yes.
 Is it perfect?
 No, but the good bits are very good and – just like a delicious crispy apple – you don’t have to eat the bad bits.”ITIL 4 will have very little impact on the #ITSM industry in 2020.
 New ITIL changes tend to exist in the presenter/thought-leader space for a long time while everyone else just gets on with doing real work – @IanAitchison Click To Tweet

 Ravi Tharisayi, Head of Product Marketing, Jira Service Desk, Atlassian

-“ITIL 4 represents a significant shift for IT teams from rigid frameworks to more flexible and adaptive approaches.
+“ITIL 4 and its adoption represents a significant shift for IT teams from rigid frameworks to more flexible and adaptive approaches.
 Best practices for DevOps and Agile will continue to influence ITSM as ITIL 4 transitions from concept to proven practice.
 High performing organizations will shift focus from complex tools and strict processes to building a healthy team culture and practices based on collaboration, transparency, and iterative transformation.
 In the age of cloud and digital transformation, ITIL 4 practices such as change enablement, incident management, and release management are evolving to better manage the risk of not innovating fast enough.